 In most cases, there is NO problem to get an approval letter within 4 working hours.
 However, we CANNOT guarantee it, in the event that we cannot send it to you on time as promised, we will REFUND you the whole amount paid.
 We should not be held responsible for any loss incurred in case your application is not approved in time.

 Please inform us by email or phone to ensure same-day rush service.
 We charge an additional US$20 for this service.

 What if my flight is on a Saturday or Sunday?

-For those who must travel to Vietnam on Saturdays, Sundays or public holidays and could not arrange Vietnam visa in advance, we would like to offer Warranty Service upon your arrival.
+For those who must travel to Vietnam on Saturdays, Sundays or public holidays and could not arrange Vietnam visa in advance, we would like to offer VOA pick-up service.
 With this kind of service, you will not need to have a Vietnam visa/Vietnam visa approval letter before departure because we will issue an on-the-spot one month single entry visa when you arrive at Vietnam airport.
-It costs 200 USD/ per person for obtaining Warranty service.
+It costs 250 USD/ per person for obtaining VOA pick-up service.

 Please contact us at email@example.com if you are on this case!
 Also, you are required to provide us with full name, date of birth, nationality, flight itinerary in order that we can support you upon arrival.

-Note: Warranty Service should only be used in emergency cases.
-To avoid high fee and unexpected problems, you are strongly advised to arrange Vietnam visa in advance.
+Note: VOA pick-up service should only be used in emergency cases.
+To avoid high fee and unexpected problems, you are strongly advised to arrange Vietnam visa letter in advance.

 - Less paperwork hassle